shtnsl/math-sdk/docs/index.md

-# Zuck-Engine&trade;
+# Carrot MathEngine
 ### Powered by **CarrotRGS**

-Welcome to the Zuck-Engine!
+Welcome to the Carrot-MathEngine!
 Your one-stop-shop for spectacular slots.